-Project wetlands are Pick List river miles from TNW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Flow is from: Pick List.
-Estimate approximate location of wetland as within the Pick List floodplain.
+Project wetlands are 30 (or more) river miles from TNW.
+Project waters are 30 (or more) aerial (straight) miles from TNW.
+Flow is from: Wetland to navigable waters.
+Estimate approximate location of wetland as within the 50 - 100-year floodplain.